macd/beefalo.c/README.md

 be the package Automa.jl (really a nice piece of work).

 ## Supported platforms
-Well, you might think that resurrecting a 20 year old autotools based build might not go well and you would be right.
-So the only supported platforms are linux on x86_64 (with glibc) and linux on aarch64 (also with glibc)
+Well, you might guess that resurrecting a 20 year old autotools based build might not be smooth sailing and you would be right.
+Most of the autotools generated files were updated to more modern versions and some of the targets were dropped.
+The hold up for Windows and Mac was the availability of fmemopen.
+Found a fmemopen version on gitlab from the Ligo Finesse project (and it appears to be a well traveled piece of code).
+The build here is set up to be used by a Julia BinaryBuilder "build_tarballs.jl" script and supports the current set (Apr 2021) of supported_platforms()

 ## This is a Hack
 In case it's not yet apparent, this is a hack, although someone might